Intellectual disability can be genetic or the result of a disorder that interferes with brain development.

-Intellectual disability is not a specific medical disorder like pneumonia or strep throat, and it is not a mental health disorder.
-People with ID have significantly below average intellectual functioning that limits their ability to cope with one or more areas of normal daily living (adaptive skills) to such a degree that they require ongoing support.
+Intellectual disability (ID) is not a specific medical disorder like pneumonia or strep throat, and it is not a mental health disorder Overview of Mental Health Disorders in Children The treatment section for bipolar disorder has been extensively revised with separate treatment sections for mania and for depression.
+In addition, information has been added throughout to address... read more .
+People with ID have significantly below average intellectual functioning that is severe enough to limit their ability to cope with one or more areas of normal daily living (adaptive skills) to such a degree that they require ongoing support.
 Adaptive skills may be categorized into several areas including

 People with intellectual disability have varying degrees of impairment, classified from mild to profound.
-Although fundamentally, impairment is caused by the decreased intellectual functioning (typically measured by standardized intelligence tests), the degree of impairment depends more on the amount of support the person requires.
+Although fundamentally impairment is caused by the decreased intellectual functioning (typically measured by standardized intelligence tests), the impact on the person's life depends more on the amount of support the person requires.
 For example, a person who has only mild impairment on an intelligence test may have such poor adaptive skills that extensive support is required.